lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-8. We need to check the output the model is configured to provide and make sure it matches what we are expecting.
+9. Configure the output format to use the output precision and memory layout that we expect for results.

 ```cpp
         _output->setPrecision(Precision::FP32);